Broccoli Benefits – Introduction

-But in this post, I zero in on the greatest broccoli benefits for people like you and me.
+But this post will reveal the greatest health benefits of broccoli benefits for people like you and me.

-Because you will experience dramatic changes by eliminating ultra-processed ‘foods' from your diet.
-And when you eat enough real food, your cravings for junk are going to decrease sharply.
+And when you just eat real food, your cravings for junk are going to decrease sharply.

 But the question is, which foods do you eat to replace all of the junk?